 If there are nine transformers on the banks-off list, all are taken out of the network model and power flow is run.
 All overloads (transformer, primary feeder sections, and secondary mains) are identified.
-With one of the banks replaced and all other eight banks out.
-This process is repeated for each outof-service bank and results in a total of ten power flow simulations.
+With one of the banks replaced in the model and all other eight banks out, this process is repeated for each out-of-service bank and results in a total of ten power-flow simulations.